With that, do you want to just launch us off by reading your email?

 First job, keep your kids safe from violence.

-And you can't keep your kids safe, you know, yeah, yeah, go l learn how to skate, right?
+You know, yeah, yeah, go learn how to skate, right?

-You can't keep your kids perfectly safe, but you can keep them Safe from violence, certainly within the home, right?
+You can't keep your kids perfectly safe, but you can keep them safe from violence, certainly within the home, right?

 That's the job.